Kitware/VTK/Documentation/docs/advanced/object_serialization.md

 - When the `-u, --update` argument is used, headers are in-place edited to use the `VTK_MARSHAL(AUTO|MANUAL)` wrapping hint.
 Files that already have this hint are untouched.

 - When the `-t, --test` argument is used, the source tree is checked for inconsistent use of marshal macros.

+## Testing serialization code

+Serialization testing can be run on top of regular VTK C++ regression tests by performing an image comparison test after serializing and deserializing the test's render window.
+It is enabled via the environment varaible `VTK_SERIALIZATION_TESTING`.
+Setting `VTK_SERIALIZATION_TESTING=ON` will run the serialization/deserialization testing in addition to the normal regression test, while a value of `ONLY` will skip the original regression test so that only one regression is performed.